its-aleezA/digital-graphic-equalizer/README.md

 ---

+> [!NOTE]
-_Note: This project demonstrates academic concepts in digital signal processing.
-For professional audio applications, consider higher sampling rates and more advanced filter designs._
+> This project demonstrates academic concepts in digital signal processing.
+For professional audio applications, consider higher sampling rates and more advanced filter designs.